HOW TO TEACH AND PREACH

 It would be wise for you to have several lessons/sermons already prepared in advance for such occasions.

-Any lesson you teach or message you preach should be bursting forth out of the overflow of your heart, because you spent a lot of time thinking about how it affects your heart and life.
+Any lesson you teach or message you preach should be bursting forth out of the overflow of your heart, because you spent a lot of time thinking about how it affects you.
 You should be eager to tell others about what you learned in your preparation, because you know how it has already affected your life.

-Your personal time with God, cannot be replaced with your lesson/sermon prep.
-You need to get into God’s Word, daily, apart from prepping a lesson or sermon.
-Also, you should not teach your lesson or preach your sermon until you have honestly examined your own life in light of the text.
-Obey God, before you tell others to obey Him!
+Your personal time with God cannot be replaced with your lesson/sermon preparation.
+You need to get daily into God’s Word apart from preparing a lesson or sermon.
+Also, you should not teach your lesson or preach your sermon until you have examined your own life honestly in light of the text.
+Obey God before you tell others to obey Him!

-Strive to teach and preach with excellence.
-Continue to grow in your teaching and preaching.
-However, in your pursuit of excellence, do not neglect your other personal or ministry duties such as: taking care of your family, discipling, counseling, administrating, and evangelizing.
+Teach and preach with excellence as you grow.
+In your pursuit of excellence, however, do not neglect your other personal or ministerial duties such as taking care of your family, discipling, counseling, administrating, and evangelizing.

-You should never simply read the book to the people for your lesson and consider that as teaching them.
+You should never simply read the book to the crowd as the lesson.

-You should have studied the chapter so well, that it is a part of your heart, and as a result you can easily explain the chapter to others without having to read the book in front of them.
+Study the chapter so well that it is a part of your heart.
+As a result, you will then easily be able to explain the chapter to others without having to read the book in front of them.

 REPRESENTING CHRIST in Our Teaching and Preaching